Refinitiv/Real-Time-SDK/Cpp-C/Ema/Examples/Training/Consumer/100_Series/113__MarketPrice__SessionManagement/ReadMe.txt

 + Instantiates an OmmConsumer object which initializes the connection and send login request to the endpoint of the specified location.
 + Opens a streaming item interest
-  - MarketPrice IBM.N item from the ELEKTRON_DD service
+  - MarketPrice IBM.N (or optional itemName) item from the ELEKTRON_DD service
 + Processes data received from the API for 900 seconds
   - All received messages are processed on the API's thread of control
 + Exits